-Interest charged to borrowers' accounts was lower in the current year than forecast.
-This was a result of lower average interest rates and a lower average balance in the mortgage portfolio than expected.
+Interest charged to borrowers' accounts was lower in the current year as a result of lower average interest rates and a lower average balance in the mortgage portfolio.

-Finance costs

-Interest charged by WA Treasury Corporation was lower in the current year than forecast.
-This was a result of lower average cost of funds and a lower average balance for borrowings than expected.
+Finance costs were lower in the current year as a result of lower average interest rates and lower levels of borrowings than forecasted.